MuhtasimTanmoy/notebook/architecture/browser.md

 # Browser Architecture

-Rendering Steps for a browser
+Rendering steps for a browser
 - Constructing the `DOM` Tree
     - byte
     - character